 The Reverse Of The 1971 Half Dollar

-With wings outstretched and the President’s Coat of Arms on its chest, the eagle holds a bundle of arrows and an olive branch in its talon to symbolize the nation’s readiness for war and desire for peace.
+Frank Gasparro’s reverse depicts the Presidential Seal, featuring the heraldic bald eagle with wings outstretched and the President’s Coat of Arms on its chest.
+The eagle holds a bundle of arrows in one talon and an olive branch in the other, symbolizing America’s readiness for war and its desire for peace.

 Other Features Of The 1971 Half Dollar

-Starting in 1971, the silver content was removed completely from the half dollar denomination.
-The coins consisted of an outer layer of 75% copper and 25% nickel bonded to an inner core of pure copper.
-This yielded a net composition of 91.67% copper and 8.33% nickel.
+Starting in 1971, silver was completely removed from the half dollar denomination.
+The coins consist of an outer layer of 75% copper and 25% nickel bonded to an inner core of pure copper, yielding a net composition of 91.67% copper and 8.33% nickel overall.

 Also Read: Top 60+ Most Valuable Walking Liberty Half Dollar (1916 -1947)